ucb-rit/intro_to_cloud/Introduction.md

 XSEDE Jetstream is NSF's publicly funded cloud service.
 It is one of the many resources offered through the NSF-funded XSEDE program.
 XSEDE is an ecosystem of compute resources offered at the national level.

 Jetstream offers interactive Virtual Machines that users can access through a web browser.
-There are virtual images

 **Access to Jetstream can start with a 24-hour turnaround.**